KPontes/crypto-futures/Deployment.md

 DEVELOPMENT
+$ node ./ethereum/compile-multi-sol.js
-$ node ./ethereum/compile.js
+$ node ./ethereum/deploy-ethers-Storage.js
+=> get hash and enter on etherscan to obtain contract address => save on config at key "F_STORAGE_ADDRESS"
 $ node ./ethereum/deploy-ethers-Fabric.js
-Get transaction hash on console and verify on https://rinkeby.etherscan.io Save factory address on config.json call createcontract endpoint for creating future contract
+=> get hash and enter on etherscan to obtain contract address => save on config at key "FACTORY_ADDRESS"
+Create contract: on Postman call localhost:5000/createcontract Save contract on DB: on Postman call localhost:5000/savebyfabric